JoaquinTrinanes/nushell-nightly-flake/README.md

   trusted-public-keys = nushell-nightly.cachix.org-1:nLwXJzwwVmQ+fLKD6aH6rWDoTC73ry1ahMX9lU87nrc=
   ```

+> [!NOTE]
-  Note that if you enable the cache in your user config it won't take effect unless the user is in the `trusted-users` list.
+> If you enable the cache in your user config it won't take effect unless the user is in the `trusted-users` list.

+> [!WARNING]
+> The `dataframe` feature is deprecated and will be removed in the next stable release.
+Given that's the only difference between `nushell` and `nushellFull`, it is recommended to avoid using `nushellFull` and use `nu_plugin_polars` instead.

 ### Using flakes